-Replace or Resurface Kitchen Tile, Which is Best?
+Resurface Kitchen Tile or Replace it, Which is Best?

-Have you ever considered doing some renovating in your kitchen just to stop cold when you saw what the price would be?
+Have you ever considered doing some renovating in your kitchen just to stop cold when you saw the price?
 Replacing worn, dated kitchen shelves alone can cost $30,000 in a small kitchen.
 Being at eye level, the kitchen tile are the primary element on your kitchen that people take note of.
-If they look dull, scratched and broken, your kitchen is going to appear to look that way everywhere.
+If they look dull, scratched and broken, then your kitchen is going to appear to look that way everywhere.

 When you consider doing a whole kitchen redesign and remodel, tearing out the sink and counter tops and rewiring or moving pipes is a daunting and expensive task.
 It doesn’t need to be that difficult to get a radical new look.

 We can make the oldest tile look new again, and you’ll still only pay a fraction of the cost you would pay for new tile.
 Chances are, you really don’t need new tile, because usually the only part that is worn is the surface.

 - Complete and ready to use in a few hours.

 Unfortunately, having a kitchen or bathroom overhaul costs a small fortune.
 And nowadays sparing cash is at the highest point of any home improvement venture.
 What we have to keep in mind when taking on such projects is that less is more.
 And you will be astonished at the new look a simple change such as resurfacing kitchen tile can make.

 Kitchen tile resurfacing is something you can do with a fraction of the time and far less cost of the traditional method of totally gutting your kitchen.

 Kentucky Office: 270-349-5828